Mayank-Arya/Bewakoof.com/README.md

-<h1> Project Title <h1>
+<h1> fashion Point <h1>
-<h3>Bewakoof.com is an Indian e-commerce website offering affordable and trendy clothing for men and women, known for its quirky designs and engaging social media presence.
-It has gained popularity for its humorous approach to fashion and wide range of products.</h3>
+<h3>Fashion Point is a clone of a website called bewakoof.com, an Indian e-commerce website offering affordable and trendy clothing for men and women, known for its quirky designs and engaging social media presence.
+Its humorous approach to fashion and wide range of products has gained popularity.</h3>
 * An Individual project built in 5 days

 ** Deployed link - bewakoof-com-wine.vercel.app/
  # Features

-You will be able to create your account using login and signup option with firebase, used API calls for validating user credentials.
+You can create your account using the login and signup option with Firebase, using API calls for validating user credentials.

-You can choose a product which you want to buy and add to cart section.
+You can choose a product you want to buy and add it to the cart section.

-User can logout from the website.
+Users can log out from the website.

-User can't access cart page and wishlist page without login.
+The user can't access the cart page and wishlist page without login in.

-User can also select and remove items from cart section and make payment through card.
+Users can also select and remove items from the cart section and make payments through a card.

 All the data is stored in the MongoDB Database for users and items.